Close Combined

-Hawtin's two hour (un-edited) live performance "FOLD - London UK" is contains different mixes of a number of the tracks and was released in October 2019.
+Hawtin's two-hour (un-edited) live performance "FOLD—London UK" contains different mixes of several tracks and was released on video in October 2019.

 Format and sound

-The album merges three of Hawtin's live performances from his 2019 CLOSE tour, during which he played at the Sónar, Primavera Sound festivals, and the Paris L’Olympia, The Roundhouse, London, and the Sydney Opera House.
+The album merges three of Hawtin's live performances from his 2019 CLOSE tour, during which he played at the Sónar, Primavera Sound festivals, the Paris L’Olympia, The Roundhouse, London, and the Sydney Opera House.
 The accompanying video footage was shot using three still (i.e. fixed position) cameras shown in a triptych format, and individually focus on his stage presence, equipment (including an analog mixer, PowerBook and two Roland TB-303 clones) and mixing technique.
-According to Hawtin, the close camera footage was "designed to bring greater transparency to the underlying art of DJing in the 'press-play' era". with the "press-play" Hawtin has said that his "press-play" comment is in reaction to Deadmau5's 2012 remark that all DJs do anymore is turn up and "press play".
+According to Hawtin, the close camera footage was "designed to bring greater transparency to the underlying art of DJing in the 'press-play' era".
+Hawtin has said that his "press-play" comment is in reaction to Deadmau5's 2012 remark that all DJs do anymore is turn up and "press play".

 The album lasts just over an hour at 57 minutes and comprises 16 main tracks by other artists that Hawtin heavily reworks.
 The tunes are a mix of intense bass drum and hi-hat sounds, overlaying classic techno intersected with 808 bleeps.
 There are two climatic points; at 30 and 60 minutes respectively, both of which are followed by a low pitched recording of his voice c.
 1999 explaining his view of the creative role of DJs.

 The audio/visual format was designed in partnership with his long term visual editor, Ali M. Demirel, and was promoted as an "up-close and deconstruct[ed]" insight into Hawtin's technique.
 Hawtin has said that with CLOSE/COMBINED he wanted "to be as transparent as possible in how, why and what I play in order to bring focus onto the intuitive spontaneity that is at the heart of a great DJ performance".
 The visual album was released free on YouTube and Facebook.